 He was spotted by ‘Windsor and Newton’ (Art Suppliers).
 They approached Les, impressed by his paintings and asked if he would like to work for them.
-Les then became Windsor and Newtons official demonstrator, often taking only 30 minutes to complete a painting in his demonstrations.
+Les then became Windsor and Newton’s official demonstrator, often taking only 30 minutes to complete a painting in his demonstrations.

 In 1963, Les set up Yiewsley and West Drayton Art Council.
 He asked Sir Allen Lane if he would be President, which he accepted.
 The Art Council then made Les the Chairman.
 He also wrote the constitution for the Art Centre.

-In December 1964, it was agreed by Yiewsley and West Drayton Art Council, that they could occupy Southlands on a seven year lease at a pepper corn rent for use as an art centre.
+In December 1964, it was agreed by Yiewsley and West Drayton Art Council that they could occupy Southlands on a seven-year lease at a peppercorn rent for use as an art centre.

-In 1966, Les was asked to art direct “The Tiger and the Deer” a historical pageant for the London Borough of Hillingdon. it was a fairly sizeable production.
-For this Les commissioned Pinewood Studios to make a model of the “Valcan”, which was the first train to run on the Great Western Railway.
+In 1966, Les was asked to art direct “The Tiger and the Deer”, a historical pageant for the London Borough of Hillingdon.
+It was a fairly sizeable production; for this, Les commissioned Pinewood Studios to make a model of the “Valcan”, which was the first train to run on the Great Western Railway.

 When Les retired, he still continued to play an active role in the general running of Southlands Arts Centre until the late 1980s.
 He attended “Les Artists”, the art group he set up in the 1960s beyond that time, although he didn’t do any painting due to a slight deterioration of his sight.
 He enjoyed the interaction, told his stories, joked around, and was happy to advise if you asked him.
 And he was always very welcome here at Southlands Arts Centre.